TestL-ab/TestL-ab.github.io/src/pages/docs/existing-solutions.md

 |  GUI for Data Visualization  |   Yes    |  Yes   |    Yes     |      No      | Pro or Enterprise Plan |
 |         Open-Source          |    No    |   No   |    Yes     |     Yes      |           No           |

 Within the limited, self-hosted category, two key options are Unleash and GrowthBook, both of which offer rich documentation and API access, with open-source deployment options.
-These solutions inspired some of the features and functionality of Test Lab.
+These solutions inspired some of the key features and functionality of Test Lab.